-Significant Code Review: Backstop Direction

-Where one or more Draft Proposal or Modification Proposals that are Authority initiated Modifications have been raised, the Authority may issue a direction under this Section D5.7 that requires the withdrawal of those Draft Proposal or Modification Proposals, including any connected Alternative Solutions.
-Where the Authority so directs:

-the Significant Code Review Phase shall re-commence; and

-the Proposer for each such Modification Proposal shall be deemed to have withdrawn the Draft Proposal(s) or Modification Proposal(s), and Sections D5.3 and D5.4 shall not apply to the withdrawn Draft Proposal(s) or Modification Proposal(s).

-REFINEMENT PROCESS
+REFINEMENT STAGE

 Application of this Section

-This Section D6 sets out the Refinement Process.
-This Section D6 only applies in respect of a Modification Proposal where it is determined that the Modification Proposal is to be subject to the Refinement Process in accordance with Section D3 (Initial Consideration of Modification Proposals).
-The Refinement Process never applies to Fast-Track Modifications.
+This Section D5 sets out the Refinement Stage.
+This Section D5 only applies in respect of a Modification Proposal where it is determined that the Modification Proposal is to be subject to the Refinement Stage in accordance with Section D4.12 (Determining whether the Refinement Stage should be followed).
+The Refinement Stage never applies to Fast-Track Modifications.

-Establishment of a Working Group

-Where this Section D6 applies, the Panel shall establish a group of persons (a Working Group) for the purposes set out in Section D6.8.
-Such Working Groups shall be formed and operate in accordance with terms of reference as agreed by the Panel and published on the Website (the “Working Group Terms of Reference”).
-The Panel shall consult with Parties before it first establishes the Working Group Terms of Reference, and before it makes any changes to the Working Group Terms of Reference.

-Not used.

-Not used.

-Not used.

-Not used.

-Except to the extent inconsistent with this Section D6, the provisions of Section C6 (Sub-Committees) shall apply in respect of each Working Group as if that Working Group was a Sub-Committee.
+Each Party shall be free to make written representations from time to time regarding each Modification Proposal which is following the Refinement Stage.
+Such representations should be made to the Code Administrator in the first instance and the Code Administrator shall bring such representations to the attention of the relevant Working Group.

-Purpose of Refinement Process
+Purpose of the Refinement Stage

-The purpose of the Refinement Process is to:
+The purpose of the Refinement Stage is to:

 consider and (to the extent necessary) clarify the likely effects of the Modification Proposal, including to identify the Parties, Party Categories, Energy Consumers and other persons likely to be affected by the Modification Proposal;

-evaluate and (to the extent necessary) develop and refine the content of the Modification Proposal;
+evaluate and (to the extent necessary) develop and refine the proposed variation to this Code set out under the Modification Proposal;

-evaluate and (to the extent necessary) amend the proposed implementation timetable of the Modification Proposal including (where relevant) so as to ensure consistency with the SEC Release Management Policy (provided that the proposed implementation timetable of an Authority-initiated Modification cannot be so amended);
+evaluate and (to the extent necessary) recommend a proposed implementation timetable of the Modification Proposal including (where relevant) so as to ensure consistency with the SEC Release Management Policy (provided that the proposed implementation timetable of an Authority-Initiated Modification cannot be so amended);

-consider (to the extent the Working Group considers necessary) the impact which the Modification Proposal would have, if approved, on the matters referred to in Section D6.9;
+consider (to the extent the Working Group considers necessary) the impact which the Modification Proposal would have, if approved, on the matters referred to in Section D5.8; and

-consider whether the DCC should, as part of the proposal's implementation (if the Modification Proposal is approved), be required to undertake testing of the DCC Total System and/or provide testing services; and (if so) ensure that the Modification Proposal includes amendments to this Code which provide a robust testing solution (or, if it is not yet reasonably practicable to document the testing solution, which provide a process for developing the testing solution);
+consider whether the DCC should, as part of the proposal's implementation (if the Modification Proposal is approved), be required to undertake testing of the DCC Total System and/or provide testing services.